Konstantin8105/Effective_Go_RU/README.md

 error occurs.
 However, both the original and new failures will be presented in the crash report, so the root cause of the problem will still be visible.
-Thus this simple re-panic approach is usually sufficient&mdash;it's a crash after all&mdash;but if you want to display only the original value, you can write a little more code to filter unexpected problems and re-panic with the original error.
+Thus this simple re-panic approach is usually sufficient it's a crash after all but if you want to display only the original value, you can write a little more code to filter unexpected problems and re-panic with the original error.
 That's left as an exercise for the reader.